 ENG 361 Theatre and Society (see THR 309)

 British poetry from the end of the 19th century to the middle of the 20th--from the height of empire to its dissolution.
 Special attention to the ways in which poets respond to crises historical and personal.
 Poets considered include Hardy, Yeats, Eliot, Auden, Stevie Smith, and Dylan Thomas, among others.
-Two lectures, one preceptorial.
+One three-hour seminar.
 M. Martin

 A study of major plays by Ibsen, Strindberg, Jarry, Chekhov, Pirandello, Brecht, and Beckett.
 Emphasis will be given to the theatrical revolutions they initiated and to the influence they continue to exert on contemporary drama and theater.
-Two lectures, one preceptorial.
+Two 90-minute seminars.
 R. Sandberg

 ENG 365 Isn't It Romantic?
 The Broadway Musical from Rodgers and Hammerstein to Sondheim (see GSS 365)